civican/legisinfo/44-1/bills/C-70/bill_text.md

     cause a serious risk to the health or safety of the public or any segment of the public.

-  **(2)** In this section, **essential infrastructure** means a facility or system, whether public or private, that provides or distributes services that are essential to the health, safety, security or economic well-being of persons in Canada, including the following:
+  **(2)** In this section, **essential infrastructure** means a facility or system, whether public or private, completed or under construction, that provides or distributes — or is intended to provide or distribute — services that are essential to the health, safety, security or economic well-being of persons in Canada, including the following:

     transportation infrastructure;